Azure/aztk/docs/00-getting-started.md

 1. Register an Azure Active Directory (AAD) Application

-- Navigate to Azure Active Direcotry by searching in "All Services".
+- Navigate to Azure Active Directory by searching in "All Services".
 Click "Properties" and record the value in the "Directory ID" field.
 This is your __tenant ID__.

 ![](./misc/AAD_1.png)